FREQUENTLY ASKED QUESTIONS

 Testing the Flock, Regularly MA NPIP#1362

-Our Flock is tested multiple times a year for Pollorum Typhoid, and is H5/H7 Avian Influenza Clean.
-We have a small closed flock.
+Our Flock is tested annually for Pollorum Typhoid, and 2x a year for H5/H7 Avian Influenza Clean.
+We have a small closed flock!

 BIOSECURITY/ FARM VISITS

 Sorry, due to overall flock biosecurity, we can not host poultry guests near the coops to visit the birds.
 Biosecurity measures include regular cleaning and disinfection of chicken coops.
 Feeding fresh food free of mold.
 Isolating any new flock members for at least 30 days.
 Limiting exposure to wild birds.
+Not borrowing equipment or poultry supplies from another flock owner.
 Designated Farm Boots.
 Boot Dips.
-If you’d like additional photos / video, or have questions about our flock please reach out via mail opengatepoultry@gmail.com
+If you’d like additional photos / video, or have questions about our flock please reach out via email opengatepoultry@gmail.com

 CLUBS

 We are members of The Marans Club, and the Ameraucana Breeders Club.
-I recommend checking out The American Poultry Association and The Livestock Conservancy.
+I recommend checking out The American Poultry Association and The Livestock Conservancy (The heritage Delaware breed - are on one the livestock conservancy list - a breed we love).

 PARENT STOCK